StatCan/aaw-developer-docs/docs/features/object-storage/blobcsi.md

 ## The blob-csi.go Kubernetes Controller
 The [blob-csi.go kubernetes controller](https://github.com/StatCan/aaw-kubeflow-profiles-controller/blob/main/cmd/blob-csi.go) is responsible
 for the creation of `PersistentVolume`, `PersistentVolumeClaim` and azure storage containers per user namespace in AAW.
-In addition, the controller must monitor a permissions list obtained through `OPA` gateways which serve a list of azure containers and who can be a reader/writer for each container.
 The permissions lists are managed by `Fair Data Infrastructure team (FDI)`.

 AAW default volumes are configured [here](https://github.com/StatCan/aaw-argocd-manifests/blob/aaw-dev-cc-00/daaas-system/profile-controllers/profiles-controller/application.jsonnet#L62-L64) and any change to the `name` field will result in the deletion and re-creation of `PersistentVolume` and `PersistentVolumeClaim` resources